 84. Influence of Christianity on Society. - But the work of Christianity for good did not stop with these things.
-The church had an important social influence.
+The Church had an important social influence.
 It took the side of the weak, the suffering, and the oppressed.
-It shielded the slave from ill usage.
-It secured for him Sunday as a day of rest, and it constantly labored for his emancipation.
+Although the Church itself held slaves, yet it shielded the slave from ill-usage.
+It secured for him Sunday as a day of rest, and it often labored effectually for his emancipation.

-85. Political Influence of Christianity. - More than this, Christianity had a powerful political influence.
-In 664 a synod, or council, was held at Whitby to decide when Easter should be observed.
+85. Political Influence of Christianity (664). - More than this, Christianity had a powerful political influence.
+A synod, or council, was held at Whitby (664) to decide when Easter should be observed.

 To that meeting, which was presided over by the Archbishop of Canterbury, delegates were sent from all parts of the country.
 After a protracted debate the synod decided in favor of the Roman custom, and thus all the churches were brought into agreement.

 In this way, at a period when the country was divided into hostile kingdoms of Angles, Saxons, and Jutes, each struggling fiercely for the mastery, there was a spirit of true religious unity growing up.

 The bishops, monks, and priests, gathered at Whitby, were from tribes at open war with each other.
-But in that, and other conferences which followed, they felt that they had a common interest, that they were fellow-countrymen, and that they were all members of the same church and laboring for the same end.
+But in that, and other conferences which followed,2 they felt that they had a common interest, that they were fellow-countrymen, that they were all members of the same Church and were laboring for the same end.

-1 Cædmon (Kädmon).

-2 Malmesbury, Wiltshire.

-- 86. Egbert.
-But during the next hundred and fifty years the chief indication outside the church of any progress toward consolidation was in the growing power of the kingdom of Wessex.
-In 787 Egbert, a direct descendant of Cerdic, the first chief and king of the country, laid claim to the throne.
-Another claimant arose, who gained the day, and Egbert, finding that his life was in danger, fled the country. - 87.
-Egbert at the Court of Charlemagne. -He escaped to France, and there took refuge at the court of King Charlemagne, where he remained thirteen years.
+86. Egbert (787). - But during the next hundred and fifty years the chief indication outside the Church of any progress toward consolidation was in the growing power of the kingdom of Wessex.

+Egbert, a direct descendant of Cerdic, the first chief and King of the country, laid claim to the throne (787).
+Another claimant arose, who gained the day, and Egbert, finding that his life was in danger, fled the country.

+87. Egbert at the Court of Charlemagne (787-800).-He escaped to France, and there took refuge at the court of King Charlemagne, where he remained thirteen years.
 Charlemagne had conceived the gigantic project of resuscitating the Roman Empire.
-To accomplish that, he had engaged in a series of wars, and in the year 800 had so far conquered his enemies that he was crowned Emperor of the West by the Pope at Rome. - 88.
-Egbert becomes "King of the English."
-That very year the king of Wessex died, and Egbert was summoned to take his place.
-He went back impressed with the success of the French king and ambitious to imitate him.
+To accomplish that, he had engaged in a series of wars, and so far conquered his enemies that he was crowned (800) Emperor of the Romans by the Pope.

+88. Egbert becomes "King of the English," 828. - That very year the King of Wessex died, and Egbert was summoned to take his place.
+He went back impressed with the success of the French King and ambitious to imitate him.
 Twenty-three years after that, we hear of him fighting the tribes in Mercia, or Central Britain.

 His army is described as "lean, pale, and long-breathed"; but with those cadaverous troops he conquered and reduced the Mercians to subjection.
-Other victories followed, and in 828 he had brought all the sovereignties of England into vassalage.
+Other victories followed, and in 828 he brought all the sovereignties of England into vassalage.
 He now ventured to assume the title, which he had fairly won, of "King of the English."
+That title marks the beginning of a new period in the history of the island.

-1 - 89.
-Britain becomes England.
-The Celts had called the land Albion; the Romans, Britain: 2 the country now called itself Angle-Land, or England.
+89. Britain becomes England. - The Celts had called the land Albion; the Romans, Britain2; the country now called itself Angle-Land, or England.

 Three causes had brought about this consolidation, to which each people had contributed part.
-The Jutes of Kent encouraged the foundation of the national church; the Angles gave the national name, the West Saxons furnished the national king.
-From him as a royal source, every subsequent English sovereign, with the exception of Harold II., and a few Danish rulers, has directly or indirectly descended down to the present time.
+The Jutes of Kent encouraged the foundation of the national Church; the Angles gave the national name, the West Saxons furnished the national king.

+1 Malmesbury, Wiltshire; St. Alban's, near London.

+2 See Constitutional Summary (Appendix), § 4-

-1 In a single charter, dated 828, he called himself "Egbert, by the grace of God, King of the English."
+1 In a single charter, dated 828, he calls himself "Egbert, by the grace of God, King of the English."